 - Don’t buy health products or treatments that include: a promise for a quick and dramatic cure, testimonials, imprecise and non-medical language, appeals to emotion instead of reason, or a single product that cures many ills.

 - Look closely at offers that come in the mail.
 Con artists often use official-looking forms and bold graphics to lure victims.
 If you receive items in the mail that you didn’t order, you are under no obligation to pay for them – throw them out, return them, or keep them.

-- Beware of cheap home repair work that would otherwise be expensive, regardless of the reason given.
+- Beware of cheap home repair work that would otherwise be expensive, regardless of the reason.
 The con artist may just do part of the work, use shoddy materials and untrained workers, or simply take your deposit and never return.

 - Use common sense in dealing with auto repairs.
 Get a written estimate, read it carefully, and never give the repair shop a blank check to “fix everything.”

 - If you find yourself caught up in a sales pitch, remember the federal government’s Telemarketing Sales Rule.
 You have to be told the name of the company, the fact that it is a sales call, and what’s being sold.
-If a prize is being offered, you have to be told immediately that there is no purchase necessary to win.
+If a prize is being offered, you must be told immediately that no purchase is necessary to win.